-If you took a poll of Tyler residents and asked about the most annoying pest, there would probably be a clear winner - mosquitoes.
+If you took a poll of Texas residents and asked about the most annoying pest, there would probably be a clear winner - mosquitoes.
 There's nothing like a mosquito to ruin an evening around a bonfire or a hike on your favorite trail.
 But how much do you know about mosquitoes?
-Learn the answers to some of the most frequently asked questions about mosquitoes in Tyler.
+Learn the answers to some of the most frequently asked questions about mosquitoes.

 Why Do Mosquitoes Bite You?